This super creamy hummus is made from canned chickpeas and is so easy to make! Everyone will think it’s store-bought!

 - Open the cans of chickpeas and drain them, while saving the chickpea juice.
 Add the chickpeas to a medium sized pot, along with the baking soda and cover with water.
 Bring to a boil and boil for 20 minutes.
 Drain and set aside.

 - Add the tahini, garlic, lemon juice and a splash of reserved chickpea juice to a food processor and blend until smooth, about 1 minutes.
 Next, add the chickpeas, salt, cumin and cayenne and turn the food processor on.
-Slowly add the chickpea juice until desired consistency is reached.
+Slowly add the ice water until desired consistency is reached.
+Best if blended for a few minutes.

 - Enjoy hummus immediately or store in an airtight container for up to 5 days.